 Open door policy.
 The workplace is not limited to its physical components.
 The culture and values you instill in your employees also influence their productivity.
 Having an open door policy allows them be vocal with their opinions and suggestions.
 Of course they will still report to their respective managers.
 However, your employees should also know that they can approach you anytime.
 This kind of work environment allows for effective communication on all levels of your organization.

 Recognition.
 Nothing encourages productivity more than being recognized for what you do.
 Being vocal about your appreciation boosts your employees’ confidence and motivates them to give their best for the company.
-Recognition can range from something as simple as a commending email or a certificate to something grand such as a salary increase, promotion, or an incentive that they’ve always wanted to have.
+Recognition can range from something as simple as a commending email or a certificate to something grand such as a salary increase, promotion, a reward, or an incentive that they’ve always wanted to have.
+According to research, just thinking about getting a potential reward can motivate someone to take action.
 The main reason why the show Undercover Boss is such a hit is because it highlights the efforts of the unsung heroes in a successful company.
 Appreciating your people will not only increase their productivity but also their loyalty.

 The work environment you create for your employees hugely influences their level of productivity.
 Your team gives their skills and service to the table.
 In return, they expect you to give them the facilities that will help them get their job done.
 Not only that, they also want to establish a genuine relationship with you.
 What distinguishes a great leader from a good one is his ability to give his employees both what they need and what they want.
 Sure they need an office but is it optimal for the work they do?
 Sure they have a salary but does it fully compensate their effort?
 Your people are your best asset and taking care of them is your primary responsibility.
 Take time to look at the environment you’ve created for them.
 Assess if the tangible factors and non-tangible ones contribute to the success of each of your employees.
 If anything is lacking, don’t hold back.
 It’s always worth investing in your people.